kselnaag/shortlink/README.md

   - http
   - db
 - `Services`
-  - get healthcheck
-  - get html UI
   - redirect from short link to long link
   - search the short link if you have a long link
   - search the long link if you have a short link
-  - get ALL link pairs presented in db
+  - get ALL link pairs presented in db (test functional)
   - check if long link HTTP available
 - `Models`
   - link pair (string, string)